 As we approached Oahu’s North Shore Sergio gave us the lowdown on Hawaii’s surf culture setting the scene for our first stop, Banzai Pipeline.

-Randomly, we hit the World Surf League jackpot.
+Randomly, our North Shore tour hit the World Surf League jackpot.
 Billabong Pipe Masters was on!

 This added to the excitement of our tour, but surfing event or not, you’ll always get a buzz from standing on this famous beach.
 It’s a blast watching the waves barrel in, they break close to shore and are only ridden by the most experienced surfers.